ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 ---

-## **Task 2:** Telemetry and data collection
+### **Task 1B)** Regular operating systems

 Most operating systems and manufacturers collect and send telemetry and other information about your device[^2].
 This information may include data such as location, time, usage times and reasons for use.

-Search online to find out what data your phone manufacturer and operating system are sending forward.
+Search online to find out what data your phone or computer manufacturer and operating system are sending forward.
+If you are unable to find sources for your devices, you can use some well-studied ones instead.

+> Include at least two **peer-reviewed** research sources

  Analyze your findings, write a summary and list your sources.
-(Try keep this at around one page / 300 words)
+(Keep this at around half a page / 200-250 words)

-**List atleast the following at the beginning:**
+**List at least the following at the beginning:**

-- Your phone and the OS version
+- The phone/computer and the OS version
 - Manufacturer and their country of origin
-- Did you learn anything new about your phone **yes/no**
+- Did you learn anything new about your phone/computer?

 ---

-## **Task 3:** VPN[^3] comparison
+## **Task 2:** VPN[^3] comparison

 Go to [Techlore VPN comparison](https://techlore.tech/vpn) and choose three VPNs from the list and click compare.
 Provide short answers to what **the following listings mean**, keeping VPNs' privacy and security in mind and how different VPNs fare in each category. (you can change your choices to get differing results in each category):